Lead poisoning: Sex-specific susceptibility

-Neuroanatomical pathology due to lead exposure is more pronounced in males, suggesting that lead-related toxicity has a disparate impact across sexes.
+Chronic lead exposure in childhood was shown to be associated with reduced brain mass in an MRI brain scan based study, the reductions in brain size affected the gray matter, and were more pronounced in men.

 Prognosis

 Reversibility

 The outcome is related to the extent and duration of lead exposure.
 Effects of lead on the physiology of the kidneys and blood are generally reversible; its effects on the central nervous system are not.
 While peripheral effects in adults often go away when lead exposure ceases, evidence suggests that most of lead's effects on a child's central nervous system are irreversible.
 Children with lead poisoning may thus have adverse health, cognitive, and behavioral effects that follow them into adulthood.

 Encephalopathy

 Lead encephalopathy is a medical emergency and causes permanent brain damage in 70–80% of children affected by it, even those that receive the best treatment.
 The mortality rate for people who develop cerebral involvement is about 25%, and of those who survive, who had lead encephalopathy symptoms by the time chelation therapy was begun, about 40% have permanent neurological problems such as cerebral palsy.